ohanainfo/jira/README.md

 Let´s start the CookBook

-# PS - I assume you have some knowledge with Kubernetes, otherwise, take the free course from Google.
+### PS - I assume you have some knowledge with Kubernetes, otherwise, take the free course from Google.

+*Since an image spokes for thousand words...
+The following diagram explain how I deployed the environment.*